Five Sisters window: The screens

 With excess funds from Little and Gray's fundraising efforts ten oak screens, designed by Tapper, were added to the north side of the St Nicholas Chapel.
 They list the name of every woman who died in the line of service during World War I. Although not initially part of the memorial plan, the screens were commissioned using excess money from the fundraising efforts.
 An inscription thereon reads, "This screen records the names of women of the Empire who gave their lives in the war 1914–1918 to whose memory the Five Sisters window was restored by women" and which Little called a "Roll of honour of the Empire's female dead."

 The women

-There are 1,513 names listed on the screens, including Edith Cavell.
+There are 1,513 names listed on the screens, including Edith Cavell and Mabel Milne.
 Little and Grey went to "great lengths to compile as full a list as possible of the dead, corresponding with numerous government departments in Britain and in the Dominions."
 The women are listed as serving in the following organisations, with the insignias of each service included: